Trump administration is set to end Minnesota ICE surge

 Go Nakamura/Reuters

-US President Donald Trump’s border czar said Thursday that the administration was ending its immigration enforcement surge in Minnesota.
+US President Donald Trump’s border czar said Thursday that the administration is ending its immigration enforcement surge in Minnesota.

-The announcement appears to draw to a close Trump’s months-long deportation efforts in the US state, which at its height involved thousands of immigration officers and drew widespread condemnation after federal agents killed two US citizens.
+The announcement appears to draw to a close Trump’s months-long deportation efforts in the state, which at its height involved thousands of immigration officers; federal agents killed two US citizens there this year, drawing widespread condemnation.

 AD